 Allow Ambient Noise

-So, don’t completely tune out nature.
+Don’t completely tune out your environment, especially in cities or other high-traffic areas.
 Make sure that you can still hear what’s going on around you.
 Don’t jeopardize your safety just to feel more pumped up.

 Keep Music at a Reasonable Level